 Here’s how you might be able to pay less Council Tax:

-You can read my comparison of the three accounts to see which I think is best.
+You can read my comparison of the two accounts to see which I think is best.

 To be fair, most of you won’t be able to cut the monthly rate unless you fit one of these exceptions:

 - Living alone?
 In which case you’re able to get a 25% discount on the rate.
 If you’re the only adult but have children under 18 or not in education, then you qualify for the discount too as a sole adult.

 - Students pay nothing if they’re in full-time education.

 - If you are unemployed or meet other conditions, it’s possible to claim Council Tax Reduction payments.

 - Got a second home?
 You might be able to get a discount too.
 It’s up to the local council, but if it’s furnished it’s possible to get up to 50%.
 If it’s empty for two years or more, they can charge more.

 - If someone has passed away, there is no charge for six months.